 Tooth and Mouth Care

 My tips for natural, oral self-care 🙂 Use fluoride-free toothpaste!
 I use a tea tree and neem oil Wintergreen formula from Desert Essence.
 Scrape your tongue daily!
-I use this copper scraper.
-Buy a set of dental tools and perform self-cleaning!
-Massage your jaw with guasha and practice releasing your clenche
+I use this c

 Savoury Herb and Cheese Potato Bread